tshepang/blog/content/computing/about 'developer of note' series.rst

 * The more obvious requirement is that the developer need to have done some thing that I truly appreciate.
-  At times, I fail to put into words just how much, the sort of feeling that nearly drains me in tears ("so sensitive").
+  At times, I fail to put into words just how much.

 __ http://tshepang.net/tags#developer-of-note-ref